kyarnal22/Data-146/Project1/Project1.md

 `with open(file_name, 'wb') as f:
     f.write(r.content)`

- Once your file is written, you cna import it into your workspace using pandas.
+ Once your file is written, you can import it into your workspace using pandas.

 `import pandas as pd`

 `df = pd.read_csv(file_name)`

 ## 9